-The City of Lancaster works in coordination with the Lancaster County Coalition to End Homeless (LCCEH), which is the lead agency in charge of Lancaster's CoC.
-The LCCEH has established the HEADING HOME Ten Year Action Plan to Prevent and End Homelessness.
+The City of Lancaster works in coordination with the Lancaster County Coalition to End Homeless (Lanc Co My Home), which is the lead agency in charge of Lancaster's CoC.
+The Lanc Co MyHome has established the HEADING HOME Ten Year Action Plan to Prevent and End Homelessness.
 The City coordinates its ESG funds with the goals and actions established in the plan.
-Additionally, the LCCEH has recently released it's strategic plan that will build capacity and focus direction (see attached).
-The City has consulted with the CoC regarding its 2019 ESG program.
+Additionally, Lanc Co MyHome has recently released it's strategic plan that will build capacity and focus direction.
+The City has consulted with the CoC regarding its 2020 ESG program.

-The City is also involved in LCCEH boards and committees; employees attend the Homeless Service Providers Network meeting, the Continuum of Care Planning Committee and the LCCEH Leadership Council and Executive Committee.
-The City also meets with the lead agency, the Lancaster Country Redevelopment Authority (recipient of entitlement ESG funds), and United Way (private funding provider) to coordinate efforts.
+The City is also involved in Lanc Co MyHome boards and committees; employees attend the Homeless Service Providers Network meeting, the Continuum of Care Planning Committee and the Lanc Co MyHome Governance Board and Funding Committee.
+The City also meets with the lead agencies (the Lancaster Country Redevelopment Authority, the United Way, and Lanc Co MyHome staff) bi-monthly for a report on the spending of ESG and other HUD dollars.

-Describe the jurisdictions one-year goals and actions for reducing and ending homelessness including

-Reaching out to homeless persons (especially unsheltered persons) and assessing their individual needs
+Describe the jurisdictions one-year goals and actions for reducing and ending homelessness including reaching out to homeless persons (especially unsheltered persons) and assessing their individual needs.

 Homeless outreach workers provide street-based and shelter-based outreach to persons experiencing homelessness.
 These workers build relationships with persons experiencing homelessness and connect them with services.
 Outreach workers also build relationships with clients at The Community Homeless Outreach Center (CHOC).
-CHOC is a daytime drop-in facility that provides showers, mailboxes, telephone and internet usage, and a variety of other services to persons experiencing homelessness.
+CHOC is a daytime drop-in facility that provides showers, mailboxes, telephone and internet usage, and a variety of oth er services to persons experiencing homelessness.
 Once relationships are built, outreach workers connect CHOC clients with additional services.
 Lancaster County began its coordinated assessment/single point of entry system, known as Community Homeless Assessment and Referral Team (CHART), in September 2013.
 CHART contracted with United Way 211 to provide initial client screening into the single point of entry system.
 CHART workers are mobile, allowing them to conduct face-to-face initial assessments to clients who are at emergency shelters, the daytime drop-in center, on the street or in other areas.
 Outreach Workers are trained to conduct CHART assessments.
 This decreases the number of contacts a client needs to work with the obtain the services they need.